top of page

 Mental Paralysis

-Many ADHDers describe this experience as a "brain crash," where your ability to formulate and organize thoughts and communicate effectively feels nearly impossible.
+Many ADHDers describe this experience as a "brain crash," where their ability to formulate and organize thoughts and communicate effectively feels nearly impossible.

 ADHD Paralysis Vs. Executive Dysfunction